alejandrodesantiago/alejandrodesantiago.github.io/_pages/about.md

 ---

-I am a Postdoctoral Research Associate in the [Bik Lab](https://www.biklab.org) in the Institute of Bioinformatics and the Department of Marine Sciences at the University of Georgia.
+I am a Postdoctoral Research Scientist in the [Department of Symbiosis](https://www.mpi-bremen.de/en/Department-of-Symbiosis.html) at the Max Planck Institute for Marine Microbiology.
 My research integrates bioinformatics, comparative genomics, and microbial ecology to investigate the diversity, evolution, and ecology of host-associated bacteria and archaea.
+I was previously a postdoctoral research scientist in the [Bik Lab](https://www.biklab.org) at the Institute of Bioinformatics and Department of Marine Sciences at the University of Georgia.

 I earned my Ph.D. in Bioinformatics from the University of Georgia under the supervision of [Dr. Holly Bik](https://www.biklab.org), where I developed computational workflows to identify novel symbionts of marine nematodes and quantify the prevalence of symbiosis across marine nematodes lineages.
 I previously obtained my B.S. in Microbiology from the University of California, Riverside, where I conducted undergraduate research in the Bik Lab.
 I was also an HHMI Exceptional Research Opportunities Program (ExROP) Fellow in the [Jez Lab](https://sites.wustl.edu/jezlab/) at Washington University in St. Louis, where I investigated the kinetic and structural properties of chorismate mutase, a protein secreted by plant-parasitic nematodes during the early stages of host infection.